3 Most Common Types of Hepatitis in Malaysia

 3 Most Common Hepatitis

-Learn more about the different types of Hepatitis virus, what causes them, the common symptoms of viral hepatitis and the treatments available.
-You can also find out about Hepatitis Vaccination in Penang and the price for Hepatitis B vaccine.
+In this article, we’ll explore the different types of Hepatitis virus, what causes them, the common symptoms of viral hepatitis, and the treatments available.

 Hepatitis is a condition where the liver is inflamed.
 The liver is a vital organ that processes nutrients, filters the blood, and fights infections.
 When the liver is inflamed or damaged, its function can be affected.

-There are 5 types of viral hepatitis, and they are categorised into Hepatitis A, B, C, D and E. These categories of hepatitis are each transmitted by different viruses.
-However, in Malaysia, Hepatitis A, B, and C are the most common.
+There are five types of viral hepatitis, and they are categorised into Hepatitis A, B, C, D, and E. These categories of hepatitis are each transmitted by different viruses.
+However, Hepatitis A, B, and C are the most common in Malaysia.

 Hepatitis A is always an acute, short-term disease, while hepatitis B, C, and D are most likely to become on-going and chronic.
 Hepatitis E is usually acute but can be particularly dangerous in pregnant women.